Portland and Orange County Employment Lawyer

 Our employment law practice works with such issues as

-With numerous state and federal agencies involved in drafting and enforcing employment law, it’s no surprise that both employees and employers in California often find themselves unaware of their rights or remedies.
-Unlike many other states with lean, straightforward labor codes, California’s labor code is extensive, requiring parties to navigate through multiple administrative agencies.
+With numerous state and federal agencies involved in drafting and enforcing employment law, it’s no surprise that both employees and employers in California and Oregon often find themselves unclear about their rights or remedies.
+Unlike many other states with straightforward labor codes, California’s labor code is extensive and complex, requiring careful navigation through multiple administrative agencies.

 Many employers mistakenly believe that because California is an “at-will” employment state, they can hire and fire at will.
-While this may technically be true, there are numerous pitfalls for employers when terminating an employee or taking actions that could be perceived as adverse.
-Even the most astute businesses require input from an employment lawyer before making decisions regarding hiring and terminating employees.
+While this may technically be true, numerous pitfalls exist for employers when terminating employees or taking actions perceived as adverse.
+Even the most diligent businesses benefit from the guidance of an employment lawyer before making significant employment decisions.

-While California has distinct employment laws compared to federal employment laws, it’s crucial for employers and employees to comprehend both.
+While each state has distinct employment laws compared to federal employment laws, it’s crucial for employers and employees to comprehend both.
 This understanding equips them to handle current and future employment-related legal matters more effectively.
 Employers facing legal action, such as discrimination or harassment lawsuits, require the support of an aggressive and competent employment law attorney.
-Furthermore, it’s essential for both employers and employees to recognize that there are multiple avenues to exercise employment-law rights in California, each requiring a different strategy.
-Please refer below for a brief overview of the various venues in California.
+Furthermore, it’s essential for both employers and employees to recognize that there are multiple avenues to exercise employment-law rights in California and Oregon, each requiring a different strategy.
+Please refer below for a brief overview of the various venues in California and Oregon.

 DFEH vs. EEOC